 If you are feeling overwhelmed with personal responsibilities, have been ill, or are sure you cannot pass a course you’re enrolled in, consider withdrawing to reduce your course load.
 This could be a good option if you have realized that you are unable to keep up with your course material, cannot continue in a course, or are too far behind to catch up.

 If you withdraw from a course after the add/drop deadline, you will get a “W” on your academic transcript and the withdrawal will not impact your average.

 After the withdrawal deadline, you cannot withdraw from a course unless you apply and qualify for academic concession.
 If you remain registered in the course past the withdrawal deadline, and do not qualify for academic concession, you are committed to completing the course.

 Now you know some tactics and concrete steps you can take to help manage your academic expectations this term.
 Remember, you are your greatest resource, so always take time to reflect on what you did to get through your challenges and reach out for help when you need it.
 Often, we forget that we have experienced some sort of setback or adversity in the past and can learn from the actions we took during those experiences.
 Self-reflection is a powerful tool, and the Faculty of Arts has resources to support you through this!

 Still have questions about goal setting, accessing resources, or understanding academic concession and the withdrawal period?
-Make thoughtful decisions throughout your degree with the help of Arts Academic Advisors like Jessica King.
+Make thoughtful decisions throughout your degree with the help of an Arts Academic Advisor.